Hong Kong counts cost of protests on city's core shopping districts

-HONG KONG Dec 1 Hong Kong is expected to report a drop in October retail sales on Monday, providing the first broad look at the impact of pro-democracy protests on core shopping areas after demonstrators blocked key roads and scared off mainland Chinese tourists.
+HONG KONG Hong Kong reported a slowdown in October retail sales on Monday, providing the first broad look at the impact of pro-democracy protests on core shopping areas in the Chinese-ruled city after demonstrators blocked key roads and scared off tourists.

-Protests began choking parts of the Asia financial centre in late September, disrupting business in one of the world's key markets for luxury companies such as Prada SpA, Burberry and Gucci owner Kering.
+Protests began choking parts of the Asia financial centre in late September, disrupting business in one of the world's key markets for luxury companies.

+The impact on luxury categories was clear.
+Sales of jewellery, watches, clocks and valuable gifts slid 11.6 percent, while purchases of clothing dropped 8.8 percent.

+Electrical and photographic equipment sales jumped 23.6 percent thanks to strong demand for smartphones, helping retail sales notch a 1.4 percent gain in October to HK$38.3 billion ($4.9 billion).
+That still represented a slowdown from 4.8 percent growth in September.

+"After excluding the boost from the surge in sales of consumer durable goods due to the launch of new smartphone models, retail sales actually slackened to show a year-on-year decline in October," the Census and Statistics Department said in a statement.

+"Looking ahead, the retail sales performance in the near term would continue to hinge on the impact of the protests on local and visitors' consumption sentiment," it added.

-Three analysts contacted by Reuters forecast falls in retail sales of 0.3, 0.5 and 4.4 percent from a year earlier.
-Citi bucked the trend, with a research note predicting a rise of 1.2 percent.
+Three analysts contacted by Reuters had forecast falls of 0.3, 0.5 and 4.4 percent for October from a year earlier.
+Citi bucked the trend, predicting a rise of 1.2 percent.

-"The impact of the (protest) movement to the retail sales data should be the most serious in the first two weeks of October as things were most intense back then," said Lily Lo of DBS Bank, who expects a fall of 0.3 percent.

 China's "Golden Week" holiday, which ended Oct.
-7, is usually one of the year's busiest shopping weeks, but scores of retailers said protests hit sales during the period, which began just days after police fired tear gas to disperse activists.
+7, is usually one of the year's busiest shopping weeks, but scores of retailers said protests hit sales during the period.

+Financial Secretary John Tsang said on Monday there was a risk that 2014 economic growth could be below the government's estimate of 2.2 percent.

 That follows warnings from other Hong Kong-listed retailers such as Chow Tai Fook, the world's largest jewellery maker by market value, and Luk Fook Holdings, a dealer for Audemars Piguet, Tag Heuer and other brands of watches.